Don't Doubt Your Horses is a participatory art project that encourages people to make horses.

 Here are some ways to share your horse:

 - mail: 500 8th Street, Walnut Grove MN 56180, USA.
-I'll post your horse on Instagram as time and grace allows, so if you don't want that to happen be sure and let me know that your drawing is For Dan's Eyes Only
+I'll post your horse on the Instagram gallery as time and grace allows, so if you don't want that to happen be sure and let me know that your drawing is For Dan's Eyes Only

-- email: dontdoubtyourhorses at gmail dot com (and if you want your horse hidden away, tell me it's For Dan's Eyes Only).
+- email: dontdoubtyourhorses at gmail dot com (and if you want your horse hidden away, tell me it's For Dan's Eyes Only)

 ABOUT, IN DETAIL